ChengPENG-wolf/ViraLM/README.md

 ## 1. Overview

 Viral Language Model (ViraLM) is a Python library for virus identification from metagenomic data.
+ViraLM employs the latest genome foundation model to capture complex genomic characteristics and is able to distinguish viral genomes from organisms.

 ## 2. Setup environment